Virgilio-AI/vim-code-runner/README.md

 ```
 When you first compare test cases now every time you run <F11> the default behabiour will be that of the comparison o ftest cases

+you also will need to have cpdiff file in your environment variables
+and you will have to paste .ReadInputsPython.zsh and .RunPython.zsh into ~/.config/nvim/runFileConfigurations/

+# supported languages
 | language |      compile and run      |  compile and run input | (force std input) |
 |----------|:-------------------------:| ----------------------:|------------------:|
 |   python |yes                        | yes                    | yes               |